nguyenhuuduy6592/defituna-pnl/improvements/pools-feature-plan.md

    - Implement `usePoolsData` hook with filtering
    - Add token metadata enhancement
    - Set up in-memory caching with TTL
+   - Implemented client-side caching with localStorage:
+     * Added 1-hour TTL for pool data to reduce API calls
+     * Store complete pools data and filter options in browser storage
+     * Automatic refresh when cache expires or on manual refresh
+     * Improved performance with client-side filtering and sorting

 2. ✅ Build token metadata system
    - Create token metadata resolution from mints endpoint
    - Implement fallbacks for unknown tokens
    - Add error boundaries for metadata lookups

+3. ✅ Optimize API handling
+   - Eliminated redundant API calls for individual pools
+   - Consolidated pool data fetching to use a single API endpoint
+   - Improved pool detail page to use data from the all pools cache

 ### Phase 3: Core UI Components ✅ COMPLETE
 1. ✅ Create main pools listing page